-Hemoglobin, a protein within red blood cells, carries oxygen to the tissues.
-When the hemoglobin level decreases, it results in anemia.
+In a healthy adult, each of the 20 to 30 trillion red blood cells in the bloodstream contains more than 250 million molecules of hemoglobin.
+This vital, iron-containing protein transports oxygen to the body tissues.
+An abnormally low hemoglobin level results in anemia.
 Typical symptoms include fatigue and shortness of breath.
-If the anemia is mild or develops over a long period, noticeable symptoms may be absent.
-But sudden or severe anemia can lead to paleness, heart failure and could be fatal.
-A low hemoglobin can result from decreased production or increased destruction of red blood cells, bone marrow problems, or acute or chronic blood loss.
+If the anemia is mild or develops over a long period, noticeable symptoms may be mild or absent.
+But sudden or severe anemia can lead to heart failure and could be fatal.
+A low hemoglobin can result from decreased production or increased destruction of red blood cells, bone marrow problems and blood loss, among others.

 Anemia of Chronic Disease

 Long-term medical conditions can adversely affect the interplay of the bone marrow and the rest of the body, leading to a condition called anemia of chronic disease.
 This condition is the second most common form of anemia worldwide, and occurs due to a combination of decreased RBC production and, in some cases, reduced RBC survival.
 Anemia of chronic disease most commonly occurs in people with chronic infections, such as hepatitis C and HIV/AIDS, or a long-term inflammatory condition, such as rheumatoid arthritis and systemic lupus erythematosus.
 However, the condition also occurs with noninfectious, noninflammatory chronic conditions, including cancer, diabetes, chronic kidney disease, heart failure, chronic obstructive pulmonary disease (COPD) and alcoholic liver disease.

 Several mechanisms, alone or in combination, can contribute to anemia of chronic disease, including:

 -- decreased production of the hormone erythropoietin (EPO), which stimulates the bone marrow to produce RBCs

 -- blunted bone marrow response to EPO